Year of entry 2024

 Learning and teaching

-You’ll learn under the guidance of academic teaching practitioners and researchers, using a wide range of teaching and learning methods to give you the knowledge and skills that you need for a career in this challenging industry.
-These methods will include practical classes as well as lectures, seminars and tutorials.
+You’ll learn under the guidance of academic teaching practitioners and researchers, using a wide range of teaching and learning methods to give you the knowledge and skills that you needneeded for a career in this challenging industry.
+These methods will include lectures, seminars and tutorials, as well as some practical classes.

 In addition, you’ll have a reading list for each module and independent study is a crucial part of the degree, allowing you to develop your own ideas and understanding.
 Your tutors will be available during their office hours to discuss any issues or questions that arise.